2006 Montenegrin independence referendum: Legal procedure

 According to the Montenegrin Constitution, state status could not be changed without a referendum proposed by the President to the Parliament.
 The Law on the Referendum on State Legal Status was first submitted by President Filip Vujanović, and it was unanimously passed by the Montenegrin Parliament on 2 March 2006.
-In addition to formulating the official question to be printed on the referendum ballot, the law also included a three-year moratorium on a repeat referendum, such that if the referendum results had rejected independence, another one could have been legally held in 2009.
+Apart from formulating the official question to be printed on the referendum ballot, the law also included a three-year moratorium on a repeat referendum, such that if the referendum results had rejected independence, another one could have been legally held in 2009.

 The Referendum Bill obliged the Parliament, which introduced the referendum, to respect its outcome.
 It had to declare the official results within 15 days following the voting day, and act upon them within 60 days.
 The dissolution of Parliament was required upon the passage of any bill proposing constitutional changes to the status of the state, and a new Parliament was required to convene within ninety days.
 For such changes to be enacted, the new Parliament was required to support the bill with a two-thirds majority.

-The newly independent country of Serbia, which is the successor state to the state union of Serbia and Montenegro, while favoring a loose federation, stated publicly that it would respect the outcome of the referendum, and not interfere with Montenegrin sovereignty.
+The newly independent country of Serbia, which is the successor state to the state union of Serbia and Montenegro, while favoring a loose federation, stated publicly that it would respect the outcome of the referendum and not interfere with Montenegrin sovereignty.